-Anyway, this plant is one of the favorites of your furry friend!
-Who would’ve thought flowers and weeds like this can be amazing food for cavies?
-It is even simple to purchase these!
-It’s not expensive and the cavy will love it.
+This plant is one of the favorites of guinea pigs!
+It is even very simple to find dandelions.
+It’s not expensive and your guinea pig will love it.

 If you get dandelions from a clean and unpolluted place, they are perfectly fine for guinea pigs.